 an organized collection of related data.
+A database usually contains named files, named objects, or other named entities such as tables, views, and indexes.
 In ADABAS, a database can consist of up to 5,000 logical files.
-These files are contained in the Associator system file and the Data Storage file.
+These files are contained in the Associator system file and in the Data Storage file.